jvanelteren/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).
 We do this with a hyperparameter search over a Logistic Regression and a AutoML approach.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
-The best performing model was a AutoML model with StandardScalerWrapper and XGBoostClassifier as algorithm.
-The accuracy was 0.98240.
+The best performing model was a AutoML model composed of a VotingEnsemble, which is a mix of the prediction of several submodels.
+The accuracy was 0.91711.
 It must be noted that the label data is imbalanced thus a better metric to use would have been the f1 score.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**